Skip to content

 1. As expected the input is validated against the int member and the result is as expected.

 2. We're in lax mode and the numeric string '123' is valid as input to the first member of the union, int.
-Since that is tried first, we get the surprising result of id being an int instead of a str.

 Smart Mode

-Because of the surprising side effects of union_mode='left_to_right', in Pydantic >=2 the default mode for Union validation is union_mode='smart'.
+Because of the potentially surprising results of union_mode='left_to_right', in Pydantic >=2 the default mode for Union validation is union_mode='smart'.

-In this mode, pydantic scores a match of a union member into one of the following three groups (from highest score to lowest score):
+For exactness, Pydantic scores a match of a union member into one of the following three groups (from highest score to lowest score):

 • An exact type match, for example an int input to a float | int union validation is an exact type match for the int member